Let’s make Portland livable for all. Together.

 • Auburn-raised, Anna Bullett is one of four siblings parented by a determined and creative mother who broke free from generational cycles of poverty.

-After the election in fall of 2016 Anna Bullett combined love for food and nutrition with her social justice background by accepting the role of WIC Program Director with Cumberland County’s Community Action Program (CAP), The Opportunity Alliance (TOA).
-Bullett’s many accomplishments at TOA include improving staff diversity, writing multiple special project grants, negotiating lease agreements, and moving programs into improved offices.
+In 2016 Anna Bullett moved to home to Maine with her spouse and toddler in tow.
+After the election in 2016 Anna Bullett combined love for food and nutrition with her social justice background and accepted a job at Cumberland County’s Community Action Program, The Opportunity Alliance, where she now supervises WIC, SNAP-Ed, a Diaper Distribution Pilot Program, and other initiatives.
 Bullett’s superpower is establishing and sustaining effective community partnerships.
-Her efforts have improved access to locally grown produce, improved WIC services for the Latinix community, and improved food security among Black African immigrants with young children who are new to the United States.
-Through strategic partnership Bullett has implemented ongoing free oral health care clinics for children ages 0-5 and established access to free contraceptives for those who visit WIC in Portland and Windham.
-Anna Bullett successfully led her team through the three-year COVID-19 pandemic and the year-long infant formula crisis without any service or benefit lapses for Cumberland County’s WIC families.
-In July of 2022, in partnership with Maine CDC, she hosted Maine’s very first WIC COVID-19 Immunization clinic for children ages 6 months – 5 years and went on to host immunization clinics throughout the county.
-In her role as Senior Director of Health & Nutrition Programs, Bullett manages multiple government contracts and corresponding budgets, totaling almost 2 million dollars, and enjoys supervising a multidisciplinary staff of 16 talented individuals.
+Her efforts have improved staff diversity, equity, and inclusion, improved WIC families’ access to locally grown produce, and improved WIC services for historically marginalized and oppressed community members.
+Anna Bullett successfully led her team through multiple clinical office moves, the COVID-19 pandemic, and the year-long infant formula crisis without any service or benefit lapses for Cumberland County’s WIC families.
+In her role as Senior Director of Health & Nutrition Programs, Bullett manages multiple government contracts and corresponding budgets, and enjoys supervising a high-performing, multidisciplinary staff.